-I have a love-hate relationship with wrap skirts.
-They look pretty on the hanger, so I get suckered into buying them, but then I never wear them because they always feel like they’re about to fall off.
-This tutorial will show you how to sew up your wrap skirt and add an elastic waistband, so you can wear it with confidence!
+This tutorial will show you how to sew up the side of your wrap skirt and add an elastic waistband, so you can convert a wrap skirt into a normal skirt that you can wear it with confidence!
 See Part I of this series here, where you’ll learn how to add an invisible zipper to your wrap skirt.

 - Wrap skirt